CIS565-Fall-2017/Project4-CUDA-Rasterizer/INSTRUCTION.md

 filename.
 Don't delete all of them!
 For the benefit of your README, keep a bunch of them around so you can pick a few to document your progress.

+**Important:**
+- If you are not in CGGT/DMD, you may replace this project with a GPU compute project.
+You MUST get this pre-approved by Austin Eng before continuing!
+- You have the option of rewriting this project Vulkan for lots of bonus points.
+Be warned: this is a very hard task.

 ### Contents